elves/elvish/NEXT-RELEASE.md

 # Notable bugfixes

+-   Running elvish with stdin not attached to a tty no longer attempts to start an interactive shell ([#661](https://b.elv.sh/661)).
+Depending on the CLI arguments it may treat stdin as a script or data.

 -   Invalid option names or values passed to builtin functions now correctly trigger an exception, instead of being silently ignored.